Soong19/NanoDB/doc/lab6.md

   When moving pointers, we need retrieve the child page to get partition key and also update parent partition key.<br/>
   Mostly copy from [CS122](https://github.com/AChelikani/CS122), it's too boring.

+## Part 2: Support for B+ Tree Indexes

+NanoDB uses event-listener to sync indexes with corresponding table.
+What we need to do is easy:
+* `addRowToIndexes()`: iterate through the table's indexes, construct a suitable index-tuple for each index (based on the columns in the index), and then add this index-tuple to the index's tuple file.
+* The removeRowFromIndexes() method is called when a row is updated or deleted on a table.
+As before, this method must iterate through the table's indexes, removing the corresponding index-tuple from each index.